Kesharigitup/delta-demo1/README.md

 # delta-demo1
-This is Demo1 for git &amp; github classs.
+This is Demo1 for git &amp; github classs